dewiniaid/gs4-lich-scripts/Foreach.md

     'snowflake-cut' anywhere in the name, for instance.
   * `this,that`: Match any one of the options separated by commas.
   * `blue sapphire,emerald,*diamond,*emerald,uncut ruby`: You can mix the above.
+  * `/(blue|white) crystal/`: You can match against a regular expression.
+The slashes are required, and matching is always case-insensitive.

 ### Targets